programmfabrik/apitest/README.md

 		// As "application/json" is stored as string in the datastore on index "contentType" "header_from_store": {
 		  "Content-Type": "contentType"
+          // If the datastore key starts with an ?, wo do not throw an error if the key could not be found, but just
+          // do not set the header.
+If the key "a" is not found it datastore, the header Range will not be set "Range": "?a"
 		}
 		//All the content you want to send in the http body.
 Is a JSON Object "body":{